robrides/methodoverloading/overloadOverride.md

 > A method's name and list of parameter datatypes.

 ### Definitions
+ * Overloading
 _"Overloading occurs when two or more methods in one class have the same method name but different parameters."_

 _"Overloading lets you make multiple versions of a method for convenience to the caller."_

+ * Overriding
+_"Overriding means having two methods with the same method name and parameters (i.e., method signature).
+One of the methods is in the parent class and the other is in the child class.
+Overriding allows a child class to provide a specific implementation of a method that is already provided its parent class._"

+### Discussion

 Imagine `StringBuilder` had only one version of its `append()` method.
 You would have to convert everything you wanted to append to a `StringBuilder` string before calling `append()`.
 That would be horrible.
 A more accomodating software developer would have provided convenience in consuming their class, as did the developers of Java.

 Let's take a look at [StringBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/class-use/StringBuilder.html).

-_"Overriding means having two methods with the same method name and parameters (i.e., method signature).
-One of the methods is in the parent class and the other is in the child class.
-Overriding allows a child class to provide a specific implementation of a method that is already provided its parent class._"

 Here are a few examples to illustrate the differences between overloading and overriding.